 Posted June 16, 2012 at 11:00 am by Conan Troutman

 Audio latency has always been an issue for Android, not a massive deal breaker of an issue for the average user, but an issue none the less—especially for those of us who use applications such as VoIP clients or emulated instruments.
 For those unaware of the problem, audio latency is the delay between an audio event being triggered and the sound emerging from the speaker.
 For example, if you press a key on a piano application and notice a delay between touching the screen and hearing the sound, that’s latency.

 The issue was actually brought up at I/O just over a year ago and the response was this;

-Posted May 2, 2012 By: Former Writer
+Posted May 2, 2012 at 02:00 pm by Former Writer

 Selecting a recovery can be a chore on certain, more popular devices.
 Not because the “perfect” recovery doesn’t exist, mind you, but because there are so many good options to choose from.
 Then, there are recoveries that have several variants.
 With some offering touch enabled interfaces, while still updating their older variants, users are faced with much the same choice they have to make when choosing a ROM.

 For users on the Samsung Nexus S, your choices are probably even more complicated than most, given the breadth of development available for the device.
 However, you can now search between them with ease thanks to XDA Senior Member mercado79, who has placed the most popular recov. . .
 READ ON »

 Posted April 25, 2012 at 05:30 pm by Former Writer

 Many users who have run a custom ROM before, or have been around XDA long enough, have heard of DSP Manager.
 It’s one of the most popular applications to include with custom ROMs, and it gives users the ability to tweak the sounds coming out of their phones to meet their needs and desires.